 - Maximise use of available water in good wind.

-- If the wind is not conducive to a decent windward start, use a reaching start, but ensure the line is well offset to make it fair.
+- If the wind is not conducive to a decent windward start use the Committee Boat, or use a reaching start, but ensure the line is well offset to make it fair

 - Do make use of the islands as separators, but try to avoid specifying them in the course (ie lay marks such that people naturally go the side you want).